maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="usingdollar"></a>
 ### `USING$`(*sexp*, *exp*[,*exp*...])
 `USING$`, introduced in BASIC-PLUS, uses DEC/MS style format strings to format output.
 This offers an alternative way to perform complex formatting for output, and allows the formatted output to be used in an other statement.
 For instance, one might use this to format the prompt string for an `INPUT`, which would otherwise not support this feature.
+RetroBASIC's `USING$` supports MS-BASIC-80 and QBasic-style format strings.

 For a complete description of the formatting strings that `USING$` supports, see the section on [format strings](#format-strings).